drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## Calculate the determinant of a matrix

-To calculate the determinant of a matrix, we use the `.det` tool.
-For example to calculate the determinant of:
+To calculate the determinant of a matrix, use the `.det` tool.

 ````{tip}
 ```